 - Full metal jacketed bullets are illegal

-- These new rifle cartridges may be used during the youth deer season, deer firearms season, special antlerless firearms season (where open), and deer reduction season from Nov.
-13, 2021, through Jan.
-31, 2022 (in deer reduction zones where local ordinances allow the use of a firearm)
+- These new rifle cartridges may be used during the youth deer season, deer firearms season, and deer reduction season from Nov.
+12, 2022, through Jan.
+31, 2023 (in deer reduction zones where local ordinances allow the use of a firearm).

 Rifle cartridges that are legal under this law for private land include, but are not limited to, the following: